Sewage treatment plant kept running 24/7 by Quantum Controls

 The first of a new type of sewage treatment plant is being kept running 24/7 with the assistance of Quantum Controls Ltd.

 The company has supplied £100,000 of motor control equipment as part of the plant, which is the only one of its kind in the UK.
 Tthe plant operates as a single processing line without the benefit of a backup line, so reliability is the key requirement.

 Based in Tyneside, the plant relies on the company’s new processing technology to dewater and lime treat sewage sludge to produce a sterile, low-odour cake that can be used as agricultural fertiliser.
 While other sewage recycling plants typically operate with an entire processing line on standby in case of breakdowns, the customer needed to keep the plant as compact and economical as possible, so a single-line approach was adopted.

 With sewage entering the plant constantly, it’s crucial to keep the process working 24 hours a day, seven days a week.
-“The plant has now been running problem free for around 19 months and has already processed over a million cubic metres of sewage sludge,” says Alexander Maddan, managing director of Agrivert.
+“The plant has now been running problem free for around 19 months and has already processed over a million cubic metres of sewage sludge,” says Alexander Maddan, managing director.
 “We chose this control equipment because reliability is paramount and we get that from ABB and Quantum Controls Ltd.”